Member (MCIfA)

 How to apply

 Please read the information in the sections below carefully before applying.
-If you are unsure if you are ready to apply for MCIfA, please see Professional pathways to sign up to our useful bulletins, refer to the FAQ page, or membership [at] archaeologists.net (get in touch).
+If you are unsure if you are ready to apply for MCIfA, please see Professional pathways to sign up to our useful bulletins or refer to the FAQ page.

 All applications are treated as confidential in line with CIfA’s Data Protection Policy.

-To prepare for your application, please refer to the useful links below and information in the other sections to ensure you are familiar with the application process.
-You might need to familiarise yourself with the work of CIfA, our Standards and Code of conduct to show that you understand and work in accordance with them.
+To prepare for your application, please refer to the useful links below and information in the other sections so you are familiar with the application process.
+You might need to familiarise yourself with the work of CIfA, our Standards and Code of conduct first to be able to show that you understand and work in accordance with them.

-Your statement will form the basis of the professional review interview so please include specific examples you can talk about, this assists the panel members in formulating their questions.
-If you are a new applicant, we recommend using the statement template, which is a Word document you can come back to, as you cannot save the online form.
+Your statement will form the basis of the professional review interview, so please include specific examples you can talk about; this helps the panel members formulate their questions.

 Application useful links

-• Performance criteria (MCIfA) - detailed guidance and examples you should include can be found here
+• Performance criteria (MCIfA) - detailed guidance and examples you should include in your application

 • Professional pathways - unsure if you are ready to apply for MCIfA?
 Please sign up to our bulletins with hints and tips to apply (members only) or membership [at] archaeologists.net (get in touch)